webman-php/webman-manual/resource/doc/en/aop.md

 }
 ```

-Then edit the controller `app/controller/IndexController.php`
+Then, edit the controller `app/controller/IndexController.php`.

 ```php
 <?php